sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data Plane:

-: Typically used as a term in the context of routing (and used as a synonym for forwarding plane), {{RFC 6192}} states, the data plane "is typically described as the router architecture hardware and software components responsible for receiving a packet on an incoming interface, performing a lookup to identify the packet's IP next hop and determine the best outgoing interface towards the destination, and forwarding the packet out through the appropriate outgoing interface."
+: Typically used as a term in the context of routing (and used as a synonym for forwarding plane), {{RFC6192}} states, the data plane "is typically described as the router architecture hardware and software components responsible for receiving a packet on an incoming interface, performing a lookup to identify the packet's IP next hop and determine the best outgoing interface towards the destination, and forwarding the packet out through the appropriate outgoing interface."

 : In the context of SACM, the data plane is an architectural component providing operational functions to enable a SACM component to provide and consume SACM statements and therefore SACM content (the "payload").
 Transporting payloads via data models used as transport encodings and corresponding operations are used on the data plane to facilitate concatenated or distributed SACM tasks.